moorepants/learn-multibody-dynamics/generalized-forces.rst

 ==================

 Recall that all translational and angular velocities of a multibody system can be written in terms of the generalized speeds.
-These velocities can be expressed uniquely as linear functions of the generalized speeds, by definition.
-For a holonomic system with :math:`n` degrees of freedom any translational velocity or angular velocity can be written as ([Kane1985]_, pg.
+By definition (Eq.
+:math:numref:`eq-generalized-speeds`), these velocities can be expressed uniquely as linear functions of the generalized speeds.
+For a holonomic system with :math:`n` degrees of freedom in a single reference frame any translational velocity or angular velocity can be written as ([Kane1985]_, pg.
 45):

 .. math::
    :label: eq-holonomic-partial-velocities